Pardon the dust!

 There are a grand total of 19 achievements to earn while playing through this puzzle game.
 Most of them are simply earned by completing levels and entering new areas, but about a third of them require you to do something exceptional during your journey.
 Examples include purchasing every decoration, scoring a large number of points, or stringing together a large chain reaction with your various powerups.

-You also get an achievement for completing the game in each mode, so youll need to play through the game at least twice if you want to earn them all.
+You also get an achievement for completing the game in each mode, so you'll need to play through the game at least twice if you want to earn them all.

-Lastly, if you like Steam trading cards, theres a spooky set to collect while you work your way through Old Town.
+Lastly, if you like Steam trading cards, there's a spooky set to collect while you work your way through Old Town.

 Fairly easy

 Probably the biggest drawback to this game is that it lacks the sort of challenge and nuanced story that older gamers might be looking for.
-The main challenge is the level timer, and its only active in timed mode.
-On top of this, its likely that youll always be able to clear a level with a generous amount of time remaining, rendering the time limit moot.
+The main challenge is the level timer, and it's only active in timed mode.
+On top of this, it's likely that you'll always be able to clear a level with a generous amount of time remaining, rendering the time limit moot.

 Concerns and Issues